-Adopted by the Board the 5th day of December, 2012.
+Amended by the Board the 4th day of March, 2021.

 The Board, by resolution of a majority of the directors, shall appoint (and may remove) the members of the Committee.
 All members of the Committee shall be literate in compensation and benefit-related matters.
 Such literacy shall be determined by the Board in its business judgment.

-The Board, by resolution of a majority of the directors, shall designate one member of the Committee to act as the Chairperson of the Committee.
+The Board, by resolution of a majority of the directors, shall designate one member of the Committee to act as the Chair of the Committee (the “Chair”).
 The Committee member so designated shall (i) chair all the meetings of the Committee; (ii) coordinate the evaluation of the performance of the Chief Executive Officer (“CEO”); and (iii) perform such other activities as from time to time are requested by the other directors or as circumstances indicate.

-The Committee shall maintain free and open means of communication among the Board, any independent consultants, the internal human resources professionals, and the chief executive officer of the Company.
+The Committee shall maintain free and open means of communication among the Board, any independent consultants, the internal human resources professionals, and the CEO.